yasser-sobhy/Gurra/docs/reference/ListItem.md

 this property holds whether to show a seperator at the bottom of ListItem or not

 ###**iconItem**: Icon
-this property holds a regerence to the internal icon
+this property holds a reference to the internal icon

 ###**titleItem**: Label
-this property holds a regerence to the internal title label
+this property holds a reference to the internal title label

 ###**descriptionItem**: Label
-this property holds a regerence to the internal description label
+this property holds a reference to the internal description label

 ###**rowSpacing**: int
 this property holds the spacing between icon and labels